alenzhao/Mitty/docs/tutorial/tutorial.rst

 .. program-output:: pybwa reddus_pentalgus.fa.gz reads_c.fq bwa.bam -p -v
     :cwd: .

-(I got tired of typing out the commands needed to invoke BWA and then convert the SAM files)
+..
+I got tired of typing out the commands needed to invoke BWA and then convert the SAM files so there is a script called pybwa that does this for us

 .. command-output:: samtools tview -d T -p "NC_010142.1:50" bwa.bam reddus_pentalgus.fa
     :cwd: .